myipsprd/Rebuilding-Stronger-IA-Deliverables/Website-Rebuilding-Stronger-Plan-v2.md

 # Introduction

-Welcome to the Website Redesign Plan for Indianapolis Public Schools (IPS).
-This comprehensive document outlines the strategy and steps necessary to successfully rebuild the websites for our school district, programs, academic model and their schools, and individual open enrollment schools.
+This document outlines the strategy and steps necessary to successfully rebuild the websites for our school district, academic model specific collection of schools, and individual open enrollment schools.
 Our primary focus will be to create a user-friendly, accessible, and informative online experience for all stakeholders.
+This is applying initial research and recommendations provided by VOX for our high school academic programs to all aspects of the website brand.

 ## Background and Purpose

 Indianapolis Public Schools recognizes the critical role that its online presence plays in communicating with and engaging parents, students, teachers, and community members.
-The current IPS websites, while functional, have become outdated and do not meet the evolving needs of our diverse community.
-By rebuilding and modernizing these websites, we aim to better serve our users and reflect the high standards of education and inclusivity that IPS upholds.
+The current IPS websites, while functional, has areas that can be improved.
+By rebuilding, simplifying and modernizing our websites, we aim to better serve our users and reflect the high standards of education and inclusivity that IPS upholds.

 ## Objectives and Goals for the Redesign